 Mackay Ring Road

-As part of the 2014/2015 federal budget, the Coalition has allocated funding of $6.7 billion to improve the Bruce Highway.
+As part of the 2014/2015 federal budget, $6.7 billion was allocated to improve the Bruce Highway.
 The construction of the Mackay Ring Road was identified as a priority project to be delivered under this funding allocation.

 Improvements to Stage 1 of the Mackay Ring Road